 Get checking that can handle the daily demands on your business.
 Easily accommodate a high transaction volume with a Commercial Business Account.
-Our low transaction charges and a competitive service fee will keep your operating costs low.
+Our low transaction charges and a competitive account maintenance fee will keep your operating costs low.
 We even offer an earnings credit that can significantly reduce or even offset the monthly charges.

 Account Management Tools

 A: This is the average balance in your checking account.
 You may calculate this by averaging the balances at the end of each day on your bank statement.

 Q: What is an uncollected balance?

 A: The uncollected balance is the average amount of your account balance during the month that was in the process of collection.
 This means that you deposited the check and we have sent it to the bank.
 It was drawn on but it has not arrived.
 These funds are not investable and therefore not included in the earnings credit.
 "Collected" means the check has arrived at the bank and the check is drawn on.
 These funds are investable and are included in your earnings credit.

 Q: What is an earnings credit and how is the rate established?

 A: An earnings credit is interest calculated on your available balance and is used to offset service fees.
 The rate is based on the average discount rate of the 9-day Treasury Bill auctions held during the month.